Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 15.28.06 UTC
+- WIB: Minggu, 22 Desember 2024 16.22.47 UTC
-- WITA: Minggu, 22 Desember 2024 16.28.06 UTC
+- WITA: Minggu, 22 Desember 2024 17.22.47 UTC
-- WIT: Minggu, 22 Desember 2024 17.28.06 UTC
+- WIT: Minggu, 22 Desember 2024 18.22.47 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: nature
+Kategori: friendship